soheil2017/Machine-Learning/README-Linear Regression.md

 # Machine-Learning
-in this repository, we will represent some simple examples of machin learning
+in this repository, we will represent a simple examples of Linear Regression in machin learning